Rugby 15: Features

 The weather would play a large part in gameplay with the wind affecting the projection of the ball and rain causing the pitch to deform and players to get muddy.

 Teams and stadia

 The game features licences for all clubs in the Top 14, Pro D2, Premiership and Pro12.
 There is one in-game stadium that is used for every team.

 Reception

-The game received overwhelmingly negative reviews, with IGN calling it an "utter disaster" and Official Xbox Magazine saying it was "easily the worst sports game we've played."
+Rugby 15 received "generally unfavorable" reviews, according to review aggregator Metacritic.